HomeCalculatorsChemistryActivity Coefficient Calculator

 Chemistry

 Calculate the activity coefficient (γ) of an ion in solution using the Debye-Hückel limiting law.
-Enter ionic charge and ionic strength to find γ and ion activity.
+Enter ionic charge and strength to find γ and ion activity.

 1